jason8098/uv-k5-firmware-custom-with-cw/README.md

 Open up a codespace for this repo.

 ## Step 2
-Locate to "app/main.c"
+Locate to "app/morse.c"

 ## Step 3
-Edit the string at the following line (190).
+Edit the string at the following line (23).

-    const char *message = "CQ CQ DS4WOF/FOXHUNT"; //main message. edit this
+    char* cwid_m = "VVV"; //Edit this Message

 ## Step 4
 Compile the firmware by typing the following in the terminal: